kubernetes/sig-release/releases/patch-releases.md

 ## Cadence

-The typical patch release cadence tends to be 3 to 4 weeks.
+Our typical patch release cadence is monthly.
 It is commonly a bit faster (1 to 2 weeks) for the earliest patch releases after a 1.X minor release.
 Critical bug fixes may cause a more immediate release outside of the normal cadence.
 We also aim to not make